graysonarts/writing/august2015/draft.md

 The young woman puts her book down, receives the bills, and reaches back, fishing for a key off the key board.
 She pulls room 312 and hands it to Vienne.
 The woman does a half bow as Vienne takes the key, extending her arm to point to the stairwell.
 She holds up three fingers, and then picks her book back up.

-Vienne grabs Max's hand, and leads him to the stairwell.
+Vienne grabs Simon's hand, and leads him to the stairwell.
 He is loaded down with their bags, his steps heavy, echoing through the quiet hallway.

 # Max